ADM Training - Track1: commands to know if/where things are running.¶

 But what if you just deployed or switched on a platform, and you want to check by hand if everything works as expected ?

-We will work from the bottom fundation up to the applications levels.
-Of course, if some component framework is not used on your platform, just skip it.
+We'll work from the bottom fundation up to the applications levels.
+Of course, if some component framework is not used on your platform, just skip it...

-Next, consider the dependencies that exist between the various components:
+Then, have a look at much more dependencies that exist between the framework components: